Whether you’re an expat or a traveler to Spain during the Easter holiday, there are some incredible traditions not to be missed!

-A typical Easter Sunday dinner in Spain may consist of garlic soup (sopa de ajo) with a baked egg in the middle, or seafood.
+A typical Easter Sunday dinner in Spain consists of garlic soup (sopa de ajo) with a baked egg in the middle or seafood.
 There are also tons of sweet delicacies, as the Spaniards look to reward themselves after a long Lent without them.

 Similar to French toast, torrijas are typically eaten around Easter time.
 They consist of bread, dipped in milk and egg, then fried, before being sprinkled in sugar and drenched in honey.
 Some of them also have a burnt sugar layer on the top, similar to a crème brûlée.
 These have easily become our family favorite!

-Another Easter treat are pestiños, which are like crunchy, deep-fried fritters, flavored with anise and orange and glazed with sugar or honey.
+Another Easter treat is pestiños, which are crunchy, deep-fried fritters, flavored with anise and orange and glazed with sugar or honey.
 These are hugely popular in the Andalucian region of southern Spain.

 Easter is a very special time of year celebrating resurrection and rebirth.
 So wherever in the world you happen to be celebrating, keep those traditions alive for future generations.

-We plan to do the same in our family as a reflection of our life in America and our life here in Spain!
+Our family plans to do the same to remember our life in America and here in Spain!